Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 alabama short term fishing licenses

-The $6 spearfishing license authorizes spearfishing techniques including freediving and use of hand-held gear within state regulations.
+The $6 spearfishing license allows techniques like freediving and hand gear under state rules.

-The $12.35 trip license is a short-term alternative to the annual saltwater license, intended for limited-duration outings.
+The $12.35 trip license works as a short alternative to annual for brief trips.

 Disabled and Veterans License Options